International recognition of Kosovo: Countries which have recognised Kosovo but have subsequently been reported to have withdrawn recognition

 The Serbian Foreign Ministry claimed in March 2020 that a total of 18 countries had withdrawn their recognition: aside from the 8 listed above, Serbia also mentioned: Grenada, Guinea-Bissau, Liberia, Palau, São Tomé and Príncipe, and Suriname.
 In some of those cases, Kosovo's foreign ministry has called it "fake news" and "Serbian propaganda".

 Countries which have not recognised Kosovo as an independent state

-Diplomatic recognition is an explicit, official, unilateral act in the foreign policy of states in regards to another party.
-Not having issued such a statement does not necessarily mean the state has objections to the existence, independence, sovereignty or government of the other party.
-Some states, by custom or policy, do not extend formal recognitions, on the grounds that a vote for membership in the UN or another organisation whose membership is limited to states is itself an act of recognition.
+Diplomatic recognition is an explicit, official, unilateral act in the foreign policy of states regarding another party.
+Not having issued such a statement does not necessarily mean the state has objections to the existence, independence, sovereignty, or government of the other party.
+Some states, by custom or policy, do not extend formal recognition on the grounds that a vote for membership in the UN or another organisation whose membership is limited to states is itself an act of recognition.